 Wrapping and Packing Up Your Shoes

-Some of your shoes that are worn down may not need to be protected in transit.
-But your dress shoes, your collection of heels, and any high-end basketball sneakers will need an extra layer of protection to ensure they are not damaged.
+Some of your shoes that are worn down or very casual, like flip-flops, may not need to be protected in transit.
+But your dress shoes, your collection of high heels, and any high-end basketball sneakers will need an extra layer of protection to ensure they are not damaged.

 For your gardening shoes or running sneakers that have experienced some wear and tear and don’t need special care for storage, tie the shoes to each other by the laces and store them loosely in a box.

 For your higher-end shoes, finish stuffing the shoes and then wrap them.
-Use clean packing paper or bubble wrap to wrap each shoe individually.
+Use clean packing paper, bubble wrap, paper towels or even fabric towels to wrap each shoe individually and prevent scuffs.
 Some higher-end shoes come with flannel bags for storage.
 If you still have these, then you can store the shoes in the bags instead of wrapping them.
 Once you have wrapped the shoes, store each pair of shoes in individual shoe storage boxes or containers.
-If you have the original shoe box, then that is an easy and affordable packing solution.
+If you have the original shoe box, then that is an easy and affordable packing solution for your pairs of shoes.

 Box Up Your Shoes for Moving Day